Unboxed-Software/solana-course/content/local-setup.md

 solana config set --url mainnet-beta
 ```

 Similarly, use the `solana config set --keypair` command to change the `Keypair Path`.
-Solana CLI will now use the keypair from the specified path when running commands.
+Solana CLI will then use the keypair from the specified path when running commands.

 ```bash
 solana config set --keypair ~/<FILE_PATH>